piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

-= 3.3 =
+= 3.2.1 =

-* New option
+* New template function for the invoice date
-* New admin button to print receipt
-* Fix invoice number display issue
+* Fix invoice number display logic
-* Strip slashes from options fields in the template
+* Fix slashes in the options fields

 = 3.2 =